howisjames/howisjt-com/content/posts/pi-zero-cam.md

 ### Solutions

-- I found an alternative to the MotionOS - just the Pi OS with libcamera extensions installed;
+- I found an alternative to the MotionEyeOS - just the Pi OS with libcamera extensions installed;
 - I didn't need to capture images at 16 MP to create the time lapse video, lessening stress on the computer;
 - I used spare "go pro" style camera mounts to build a better Pi cam mount.